BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 We will focus on one plug-in which provides a series of tools and test functions to test the performance of the system.
 The test functions may cover from a simple matrix multiplying to a huge neural network training, to represent the real workloads that may be deployed on the system.
 For example, if the real functions move data between main memory and GPU memory frequently, our functions are supposed to show this feature.

 However, we are not focusing on building a precious and complex machine learning model or data processing method.
 All test functions will run fast, estimating time may spend on running real computing tasks in an acceptable time span, like several minutes.
 Therefore, they should emulate the real ChRIS workloads as light as possible.
-Since there is no reason to run a benchmark for 8 hours rather than run a real task for 8 hours to ESTIMATE the performance.
+Since there is no reason to run a benchmarking task for 8 hours rather than run a real task for 8 hours to ESTIMATE the performance.

 At last, this plugin will produce comparable results that allow users to compare the performance of different platforms in an elegant and easy method.